Jum-eng/Jum-eng/README.md

 I'm a computer scientist interested in all things python and Data Science and passionate **Machine Learning & AI Enthusiast** with a strong interest in **Deep Learning, NLP, and Multimodal Sentiment Analysis**.
 I enjoy working on innovative projects that merge technology with real-world applications, particularly in **mental health prediction, sign language recognition, Large Language Models and generative AI**.

 ## 🚀 What I'm Working On
+- **Voice Assistant Project**: Developing an intelligent voice assistant with speech recognition and NLP.
 - **Multimodal Sentiment Analysis**: Using text, images, and temporal data for mental health prediction.
 - **AI-powered Chatbots**: Developing interactive assistants with GPT-4 and deep learning.
 - **Sign Language Recognition**: Building a deep learning model for real-time gesture detection. - **HealthTech Solutions**: Working on AI-driven applications for healthcare.